RKA2020/Maplet-GutData/R_Codes/Upload_codes.md

-This section will contain the codes used in R to obtain the results of the analysis.
+This section shows the codes we used in R to obtain the results.